 The next steps are simple.
 Contact us today via the form below, or directly to any of the numbers provided.
 We’ll then arrange for our nearest surveyor to come out to your home and complete a design consultation.
 This is definitely not a sales process for us, we’ll simply listen to your needs, gather some

-In short, a large percentage of lofts do not require planning permission, as they fall under what is know as “permitted development”.
-This umbrella allow certain type of development to be completed so long as you do not live in a conservation area of your building is listed.
+In short, a large percentage of lofts do not require planning permission, as they fall under what is known as “permitted development”.
+This umbrella allows certain types of development to be completed as long as you do not live in a conservation area or your building is listed.
 For more detailed information about planning permission,

 Unfortunately, there isn’t a simple answer to this as loft conversions are varied.
 It also depends on how you want to have your new loft space fitted out, and how much of this will be done by your builder.
 The largest factors of converting a roof are: 1) Is the current loft head height you have sufficient

 99% of lofts can be converted, the difference is how far you have to go to make it a truly usable living space.
 If you want to convert within your existing loft space, you’ll need a minimum of head height of 2.3m from the top of the floor joist to the bottom of apex (see